IRS warns about COVID-19 relief text scam

-HUNTSVILLE, Al — The IRS is warning consumers about a new COVID-19 text scam that could wipe out your bank account ahead of the holidays.
+HUNTSVILLE, Ala. — The IRS is warning consumers about a new COVID-19 text scam that could wipe out your bank account ahead of the holidays.

 The new phishing scam comes as lawmakers continue to debate a new coronavirus relief package for Americans.
 The IRS says the scam involves a text message that says: “You have received a direct deposit of $1,200 from COVID-19 TREAS FUND.
 Further action is required to accept this payment into your account.
 Continue here to accept this payment …” The text includes a link to a fake phishing web address.